 Kevan Lee wrote the first article for Buffer, titled 27 Best Copywriting Formulas: How to Tell a Captivating Story Online.
 This report – as the title suggests – presents twenty-seven copywriting formulas you can use to grab a reader’s attention.
 It also offers some quotes from different literary devices to inspire you into writing better copy.

-The second article comes from Wordstream and was written by Lisa Smith.
-This article titled 5 Tried-and-True Formulas to Take Your Copywriting to the Next Level, presents five formulas to produce simple, yet effective, copy.
-Lisa also expands on what makes good copywriting, as well as why copywriters should learn copywriting formulas – even though you won’t always need them.
+The second article is from Wordstream, written by Lisa Smith.
+This article titled 5 Tried-and-True Formulas to Take Your Copywriting to the Next Level, presents five formulas to produce simple (yet effective) sales copy.
+Lisa also expands on what makes good copywriting and why copywriters should learn copywriting formulas – even though you won’t always need them.

 3 Copywriting Formulas

-Drawing from the two articles I mentioned, as well as my experience as a direct response copywriter, I have picked three formulas that I feel you – as a financial services marketer – should know and understand to determine what’s good copy, and what isn’t.
+Drawing from the two articles I mentioned and my experience as a direct response copywriter, I have picked three formulas that I feel you should know and understand to determine what is good sales copy and what isn’t.

 The 4 P’s (Promise.
 Picture.
 Proof.
 Push)